Articles related to hanukkah

 One of the most important Hanukkah rituals involves lighting the Hanukkah menorah.
 Learn more about this practice and about the blessings that are said in this ...

-Hanukkah Gelt - What Is Hanukkah Gelt - About Judaism
+Hanukkah Gelt - What Is Hanukkah Gelt - Judaism - About.com

 Hanukkah gelt refers to either money given as a gift on Hanukkah, or more commonly today, to a coin shaped piece of chocolate.
 Usually the chocolate coin is ...